Deep-Commit/gswarm/README.md

 # Gensyn RL Swarm Supervisor

+> **⚠️ Important Notice: This is a third-party application**
+>
+> GSwarm is **NOT** affiliated with or endorsed by the official Gensyn team.
+This is an independent, community-developed supervisor tool designed to enhance the user experience of running Gensyn RL Swarm.
+We cannot modify the core RL Swarm functionality, training algorithms, or blockchain integration.

 A robust Go-based supervisor for Gensyn RL Swarm that provides automatic restart capabilities, dependency management, and comprehensive logging.

 ## ✨ Features